Extended Version: Characterizing Distributed Photovoltaic Panel Investment Equilibria: Introduction

-\item \purple{These analytical characterizations enable us to theoretically establish that the single-product real-time market, where solar energy is pooled with conventional grid energy and traded \emph{ex-post}, leads to under-investment.
-In contrast, the product-differentiated market, where solar energy is traded \emph{ex-post} and may be sold at a premium due to heterogeneous user preferences, yields the socially optimal capacity.
-Finally, the contract-based market, where \emph{ex-ante} panel capacity is traded instead of realized generation, can result in over-investment when users’ extra valuations for solar are low.} \end{enumerate}
+\item These analytical characterizations yield new insights into how different market mechanisms shape PV investment.
+Specifically, we theoretically establish that the single-product real-time market, where solar energy is pooled with conventional grid energy and traded \emph{ex-post}, leads to under-investment.
+Thus, we believe there is significant value in considering alternative market mechanisms.
+In particular, the product-differentiated market, where solar energy is traded \emph{ex-post} and may be sold at a premium due to heterogeneous user preferences, yields the socially optimal capacity.
+Finally, the contract-based market, where \emph{ex-ante} panel capacity is traded instead of realized generation, can result in over-investment when users’ extra valuations for solar energy are small.
+Such over-investment can be desirable under economies of scale, where higher aggregate deployment lowers the cost of PV investment. \end{enumerate}